Property Investment Suburbs In America

 Pro No.3 – More Space / More Bang For Your Buck

-The average cost to build a new 2,000 square foot home cost around $150 per square foot in the suburbs.
+The average cost of building a new 2,000 square foot home is around $150 per square foot in the suburbs.

 About SGD405, 690 or MYR1, 230,000